smoeding/puppet-debconf/README.md

 }
 ```

-### Automatically set a root password for MySQL during installation
+### Example: Automatically set a root password for MySQL during installation

 These two resources preseed the installation of the `mysql-server-5.5` package with the password for the MySQL root user to use.
 The password has to be set twice because the installation dialog asks two times for the password to detect typos.
 This password is used if the package is installed after these resources have been created.